Wednesday, August 31, 2011

 Metropolitan Returns Tutankhamun Objects

-It has long been known about objects being in the Metropolitan Museum of Art in New York which came to the museum via Howard Carter and his associates as well as other museums.
-Mr. Carter appears to have created a collection of pocket sized objects from the tomb of Tutankhamun.
+It has long been known that objects in the Metropolitan Museum of Art in New York, which came to the museum via Howard Carter and his associates, as well as other museums.
+Mr. Carter appears to have created a collection of pocket-sized objects from the tomb of Tutankhamun.

 The Carter/Carnarvon Connection